urho3d/urho3d/Extras/Readme.txt

 OgreMaxscriptExport

-- Contributed by Vladimir Pobedinskij.
+- Contributed by Vladimir Pobedinsky.
 A modified version of the Maxscript Exporter from the Ogre SDK that will import Ogre .mesh.xml files (for feeding into OgreImporter) and materials in Urho3D .xml format.